syselement/ine-notes/ejpt/hostnetwork-penetration-testing/1-system-attack/windows-attacks.md

 - All the hashed user account passwords are stored in the SAM database
 - SAM db file cannot be copied while the O.S. is running
+- SAM db is encrypted with a `SysKey`

 🗒️ ***Hashing*** - the process of transforming any given piece of data into another value, using a **hash function** to generate the new value according to a algorithm.